🌲

 Beautiful life-long friendships and sisterhood unlocked

-Further, you cannot lean on the teachers or staff there as trained psychological therapists or being an active support system.
+Further, you cannot lean on the teachers or staff as trained psychological therapists or as an active support system.
 Their presence is mainly to support your learning of the meditation technique.
 In which case, I would wait until your circumstances are more stabilized, and you have the capacity and resilience to handle the physical, mental, and emotional demands of this course.

+I am grateful to have taken the time off to participate in this life-changing experience, and would be interested in doing it again in the future as a returning student.
 I will end this reflection with the following parting words of advice, as written by Ven.
 Henepola Gunaratana in his book “Mindfulness in Plain English”:

 Thank you for reading and I wish your path is filled with loving kindness.